CATALYS FEMTOSECOND LASER CATARACT SURGERY

-WHAT ARE THE SYMPTOMS OF CATARACTS?
+WHAT ARE THE ADVANTAGES OF LASER-ASSISTED CATARACT SURGERY?

 - A Bladeless procedure

 - A perfectly shaped and centered lens opening possibly leading to more accurate Intra-Ocular lens positioning and better visual results.

 - A gentler procedure due to less manipulation of the eye.
 Laser- Assisted Cataract Surgery has the potential to reduce the energy, fluid and time used during Cataract Surgery therefore ensuring a faster, kinder and gentler approach leading to quicker visual recovery and less damage to delicate structures inside the eye.

 The CATALYS ™ Precision Laser System has many advantages as listed: